BILGI-IE-423/ie423-2024-2025-termproject-team-muffin/README.md

 The project focuses on developing a text-based pipeline that can intelligently complete missing metadata in streaming content datasets.
 Rather than relying on fixed fields, the system dynamically adapts to the available inputs.
 It uses classification models to infer categorical fields like genre and audience group, and a generative model to reconstruct missing descriptions.
 In cases where all three metadata fields are present, the system can also be used to evaluate consistency or enrich existing data for recommendation purposes.
 This modular structure allows each model to operate independently, ensuring that the pipeline remains useful even when only partial data is available.

 ##  Research Questions
+1. How does the duration of streaming content (short vs. long) affect popularity among different audience groups?
-1. How accurately can the genre of streaming content be predicted from its description?
+2. How accurately can the genre of streaming content be predicted from its description?
-2. How accurately can the target age group be predicted from its description and genre?
+3. How accurately can the target age group be predicted from its description and genre?
-3. To what extent can a content description be generated using only the title, genre, and age group?
-4. How does the duration of streaming content (short vs. long) affect popularity among different audience groups?

 #  About Preprocessing Data